Travel Guide To Cebu: Itinerary, Budget, And Tips

 Tips on how to save more

 - Look out for promo fares.
-Cebu Pacific and AirAsia always have seat sale.
+Cebu Pacific and AirAsia always have seat sales.
 Traveling to Cebu is fairly cheap.

-- Maximize your hotel / hostel room.
-It’s always cheaper to book in group.
+- Maximize your hotel/hostel room.
+It’s always cheaper to book in a group.

 - Try to DIY if you want to see some tourist spots in Cebu.